Jafea7/ctbrec-liberica/README.md

 **NOTE**: The web interface needs to be enabled in the `server.json` config file before it can be used.
 After starting the container, wait a minute then stop it, then edit the `server.json` file to enable it: `"webinterface": true,`

+If it's your initial use of this image then a default config is copied that already has the web interface enabled.

 ## Usage

 ```